My Rating: ★★★★☆ (4/5)

 The Inexplicable Logic of My Life is a beautiful and poignant book that would bring tears to your eyes and warmth to you heart and maybe some cravings for Mexican food because it’s filled with them.
 It’s messy, borderline frustrating but overall a must read!

-Thank you to the publisher and Netgalley for providing me an e-ARC of this book.
+A huge thank you to Houghton Mifflin Harcourt for providing me an eARC of this book.